How the U.S. Vaccine Rollout Looks Right Now

 What are the vaccines’ side effects?

-Each of the COVID-19 vaccine candidates was developed a bit differently, so they’ll each come with a unique set of potential side effects.
+Each COVID-19 vaccine was developed a bit differently, so they’ll each come with a unique set of potential side effects.
+Across brands, common reactions include pain or swelling at the injection site, fatigue, headaches or muscle aches and low-grade fever.
+For most people, these effects are fairly mild and clear after about a day.

 If I already had COVID-19, do I need a vaccine?